andrewbihl/bsed/README.md

 Sed: `sed -i 's/Jack/Jill/g' file.txt`

-Perl: `perl -nl -e "s/Jack/Jill/g; print;" file.txt`
+Perl: `perl -p -i -e 's/Jack/Jill/g' file.txt`

 None of these is particularly intuitive, and the details of the syntax are complex even for the simplest of commands.
+To the beginning user, none of the following is obvious:

 - What is the difference between {} and () in the AWK command?
 - What is `-i` in sed?
 What are the `s` or the `g` for?
-- Why single quotes in sed, but double quotes in Perl?
+- Why single quotes as opposed to double quotes?
 Are these interchangeable?
 - What are those flags in Perl?

 As a point of contrast, consider the structure of SQL: